-Our round up of fun things to do in Rome with kids, tweens and teens: must see sites, children museum and Rome attractions for kids to add to your family trip to Rome.
+Our round-up of fun things to do in Rome with kids and teens: must-see sites, children museum and Rome attractions for kids to add to your family trip to Rome.

-Look a the sky from inside the pantheon
+Look at the sky from inside the Pantheon

 Can you look at the sky from inside a church?
 If the church in question is the pantheon, you can!